-There is a list of basic checks you can do for many issues you may encounter with Square Register.
-Please make sure to walk through the following before going through issue-specific troubleshooting steps:
+There are basic checks you can do for issues you may encounter with Square Register.
+Make sure to walk through the following before going through issue-specific troubleshooting steps:

-- Make sure your device’s date and time are accurate.
-If they are wrong, please update them via the Settings section.
+Make sure your device’s date and time are accurate.
+If they are incorrect, update them via the Settings > General section.

 Is the customer display connected to Register properly?

 If your device is docked:

 Make sure that the display is docked completely and evenly on both sides.
 There should not be any gap between Register and the customer display and you should hear the latch click on both the left and right sides of the customer display.

 See if undocking and connecting the customer display via USB cable works.
 This can help Square diagnose whether it is an issue with the docked position only.